IvanUkhov/.vim/README.md

 # .vim

-The repository contains a home directory of [Vim][vim].
+The repository contains a home directory of [Vim] and [Neovim].
 Best enjoyed responsibly.

 ## Installation